 For other blog posts by me, check out "Alien: Ore" Q & A Project, Dragon Ball Super: Broly - Is It Gothic?, Mandy (2018): Review, Gothic Themes in Perfect Blue.
 Also check out my guest work on Video Hook-Ups.

-Like my work?
 Follow me on Twitter!
-You can also purchase a commission through my art website, vanderwaardart.com, or support me on Patreon!
+Watch my Gothic podcast!
+Purchase a commission on my art website!
+Or support me on Patreon!